Aemony/SK-AltInjector/README.md

 # Future ideas and/or plans

-* Hotkey for injecting Special K into the focused application without accessing the tray icon.
-E.g. clicking Ctrl+Shift+F1 (or something similar) would trigger this tool to look the focused application up and inject Special K's DLL file into said process.

 * Automatically add relevant path to whitelist.ini when selecting a window in the list to inject into.

-* Easy access to manual tweaking whitelist.ini.

 * Better handling of the window list in general (more informative, possibly better filtered, etc).